-\acron in \textbf{Setup} phase ensures that the state variable $B$ is initialized to an empty value.
-During \textbf{Collect} phase, \acron protocol gives assurance to \vrf that: (1) \outp is genuine, originating from a timely execution of the sensor function, and correctly privatized by the underlying LDP mechanism, (2) $B$ corresponded to the authentic value (e.g., empty in the first time of this phase's execution) right before and during the protocol execution, and (3) $B$ is correctly updated as a result of the protocol execution.
+\acron in \textbf{Setup} step ensures that the state variable $B$ is initialized to an empty value.
+At a later time, \textbf{Collect} can be executed, where \acron protocol gives assurance to \vrf that: (1) \outp is genuine, originating from a timely execution of the sensor function, and correctly privatized by the underlying LDP mechanism, (2) $B$ corresponded to the authentic value (e.g., empty at the first time of this step's execution) right before and during the protocol execution, and (3) $B$ is correctly updated as a result of the protocol execution.
 These prevent poisoning attacks because \adv can tamper with neither \outp (during \textbf{Collect}) nor $B$ (during \textbf{Setup} or \textbf{Collect}).